 If you enter a current age less than 67, the calculator will assume a default retirement age is 67.
 If you enter a current age of 67 or older, the calculator will assume a default retirement age of your age at your next birthday.
 This approach is consistent with ASIC Corporations (Superannuation Calculators and Retirement Estimates) Instrument 2022/603.

 This calculator attempts to include the most significant and relevant features of the superannuation environment, and to do so in an accurate manner.
 However a calculator such as this is not able to address or include all facets of superannuation The most significant limitations are:

-- Co-contributions are not included in the calculator.
-As the calculator assumes that saved amounts are contributed to superannuation as non-concessional contributions, you may also be eligible for co-contributions (if your salary is less than $51,813 pa).
+- Government co-contributions are not included in the calculator.
+As the calculator assumes that saved amounts are contributed to superannuation as non-concessional contributions, you may also be eligible for co-contributions from the government (if your salary is less than $58,445 p.a.).
 If you were eligible for co-contributions this would potentially increase the benefit of saving amounts related to giving up an everyday item.

 - Instead of savings by making non-concessional contributions, an equivalent pre-tax amount could be saved by making concessional contributions.
 For most people this would increase the benefit of savings due to the lower tax payable on concessional contributions compared to salary.

 Last updated 30 September 2023